zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 TArray<TTuple<FVector, FVector>> segments = cutter->PerformIntersection(vertexBuffer, indexBuffer, sectionPlane);
 delete (cutter);
 ```
+(Of course, you could change the output format with a data structure more convenient for your needs)
 Our _runComputeShader_RenderThread is sent to the RenderThread through the macro ENQUEUE_RENDER_COMMAND.
 To manage the async operation you have multiple choice, to keep the interface simple I managed it using the render fences, waiting for the result of the computation.
 If it's a solution compatible with you project do this:
 ```c++